-Various peanut butters are available for purchase online.
+Various peanut butters are available.
 Check the ingredients and choose one that contains no sugar, or, better still, one that contains only peanuts.

 Peanuts can be high in fat and calories, but some research suggests that, in moderation, they may help with weight loss and management of weight and body mass index (BMI).

 Research published in Nutrition Journal found that people with diabetes who added peanuts to their diet plans improved the number of nutrients they were getting.